Data-Driven Mechanism Design using Multi-Agent Revealed Preferences: Identifying Socially Optimal Behavior: IRL via Revealed Preferences

 \begin{definition}[MM-GARP] We say that strategy $\msi_k \in \Delta(\CA_k^i)$ is \textit{revealed preferred} to strategy $\msi_j \in \Delta(\CA_j^i)$, denoted $\msi_k \,R \,\msi_j$, if $g_k^i(\msi_j) := \int_{\CA_j^i}g_k^i(a)\msi_j(a)da \leq g_k^i(\msi_k) := \int_{\CA_k^i}g_k^i(a)\msi_k(a)da$.
 Let $H$ be the transitive closure of the relation $R$.
 The dataset $\CD$ satisfies the mixed-strategy generalized axiom of revealed preferences (MM-GARP) if, for any $i\in[\na]$, $k,j\in[T]$, $\msi_k \, R\, \msi_j$ implies $g_j^i(\msi_k) \geq g_k^i(\msi_k)$. \end{definition}

 MM-GARP will be useful in characterizing the necessary and sufficient conditions for dataset $\CD$ to be consistent with social optimality \eqref{eq:sodef}, and in our presentation of relaxed revealed preference metrics in Appendix~\ref{sec:robustrp}.
+In particular, a relaxation of MM-GARP leads to an interpretable quantification of algorithmic suboptimality for our mechanism design approach, allowing us to reason about effectiveness of achieved non-socially-optimal mechanisms.